bjacobel/rak/README.md

 and start developing!
 Your next steps might include:

 - Configuring project information (like domain, name and analytics/error logging IDs) in `./config.js`.
+- Pushing your repo to GitHub.
+(Public and private repos are supported.)
 - Setting up [GitHub Actions](https://github.com/features/actions) for your repo.
   - Add your `AWS_ACCESS_TOKEN_ID` and `AWS_SECRET_ACCESS_TOKEN` to the Secrets for your repo at `https://github.com/[username]/[repo]/settings/secrets`
   - Also add other optional environment variables, like `SENTRY_AUTH_TOKEN` for deploy tracking and sourcemap support in Sentry.